anicokatz/PyMultiNestPlus/README.md

 ```
 python demo.py
 ```
-You should see a long list of values, and two lines at the end that reads:
+You should see a long list of values, and two lines at the end that read:
 ```
 Sampling finished.
 Exiting MultiNest
 <directory-to-PyMultiNestPlus>/PyMultiNestPlus/example_workspace/inverted_hierarchy_nui